-3.1 Agreement of BCA/PACA CP Impact Assessment Timetable
+[CP1584]3.1 Agreement of CP Impact Assessment Timetable

-CPs will be issued to BCAs/PACAs for Impact Assessment in an agreed timetabled Change Proposal Circular (CPC).
-The BCA/PACA CP Impact Assessment timetable can be found in the Change Register on the BSC Website.
+CPs will be issued to the BSC Change Distribution List for Impact Assessment in an agreed timetabled Change Proposal Circular (CPC).
+The CP Impact Assessment timetable can be found in the Change Register on the BSC Website.
 The timetable will be published in line with the Panel timetable and will specify Change Submission Deadlines, issue dates, response dates, collated response publication dates as well as target dates for Panel Committee decisions for CPs issued in a particular batch.

 This section outlines the process for agreeing the timetable.